BeyondMicroControl/AsciiCAD/docs/design.md

 Note: other encodings are possible (e.g. r<<16|c), but "r,c" is explicit, safe, and readable.
 (A packed numeric key could be a later micro-optimization, if needed.) (*)

+(*) future implementation

 ### Wire glyph

-Originating from 'not serious' characters emerging around 1975 (complementing the ASCII character set with continuous lines, corners and crosses), UTF-8 inherited its special wire glyphs between code 0x2500 and 0x2570, all serving as lines, corners and crosses combined reaching out to 4 distinct directions: **N**orth, **S**outh, **E**ast and **W**est, and which we conveniently encode into a 4-bit mask.
+Originating from the 'not serious' characters as they emerged around 1975 (complementing the ASCII character set with continuous lines, corners and crosses e.g. Code Page 437 from IBM), UTF-8 inherited these special wire glyphs between code 0x2500 and 0x2570, all serving as lines, corners and crosses combined, reaching out to 4 distinct directions: **N**orth, **S**outh, **E**ast and **W**est; which we conveniently encode into a 4-bit mask.
-In our codebase, the `glyphToMask` function encodes these glyphs into 4 bits, the only meaningful data we retain about wire glyphs found on the grid.
+In our codebase, the `glyphToMask` function encodes these glyphs into 4 bits, which'll be the only meaningful data we retain about wire glyphs on the grid.
 `N = 0b0001`
 `E = 0b0010`
 `S = 0b0100`